pratikjagrut/blog/content/blog/golang/pointers.md

 }
 ```

 In the above example, we're creating a map and passing it to the modify function.
-With the general look, it seems like we're passing an argument by-value because we're not passing the address of map m using &.
+With the cursory look, it seems like we're passing an argument by-value because we're not passing the address of map m using & or by creating a pointer to map m.
 So this means the copy of map m should be created and the original map is untouched.
 But if we run this we get an output as follows.

 ```
 Original map:  map[1:1 2:2 3:3]